filamentphp/filamentphp.com/README.md

 - The `github_url` should be a link to your GitHub profile.
 - The `twitter_url` should be a link to your Twitter profile.
 It is optional.
 - The `mastodon_url` should be a link to your Mastodon profile.
 It is optional.
+- The `sponsors_url` should be a link to your sponsors page like GitHub sponsors.
+It is optional.

 ### Submitting a plugin